hashicorp/packer/website/source/docs/builders/openstack.html.markdown

   to launch the server to create the AMI.
   If not specified, Packer will use the environment variable `OS_REGION_NAME`, if set.

-* `ssh_port` (integer) - The port that SSH will be available on.
-Defaults to port 22.

-* `ssh_timeout` (string) - The time to wait for SSH to become available before timing out.
-The format of this value is a duration such as "5s" or "1m".
-The default SSH timeout is "5m".

-* `ssh_username` (string) - The username to use in order to communicate over SSH to the running server.
-The default is "root".

 * `ssh_interface` (string) - The type of interface to connect via SSH.
 Values useful for Rackspace are "public" or "private", and the default behavior is